Passport application requirements

-If I get a new passport, will I have to pay for it?
+If an affected Australian gets a new passport, will they have to pay for it?

-Yes.
-If you choose to replace your passport, you’ll have to pay the application fee when you lodge your application.
+Yes, if they choose to replace their passport, they will have to pay the application fee when they lodge their application.

-Can I cancel my passport without getting a new one?
+Can they cancel their passport without getting a new one?